Fulwing/Weather/README.md

 git clone https://github.com/Fulwing/RPI-to-IOT.git
 ```

 Now, your Raspberry Pi is set up with Python installed, the Adafruit DHT Sensor Library, and the AWS IoT Device SDK.
-You could run Test.py to test if sensor is working, you could get the temperature and humidity printed out

 ## Installation